sc-ventures/cloudbreak-documentation/docs/vm-launch.md

     This will start the Docker containers and initialize the application.
 The first time you start the Coudbreak app, the process will take longer than usual due to the download of all the necessary docker images.

-5. Next, check Cloudbreak Application logs:
+5. Next, check Cloudbreak application logs:

     <pre>cbd logs cloudbreak</pre>